phil-opp/blog_os/blog/content/edition-2/posts/02-minimal-rust-kernel/index.md

 [`anyhow::Result`]: https://docs.rs/anyhow/1.0.33/anyhow/type.Result.html

 One new operation that we didn't see before are the `context` calls.
 This method is defined in the [`anyhow::Context`] trait and provides a way to add additional messages to errors, which are also printed out in case of an error.
-This way we can easily see whether an error occured in `build_kernel` or `create_disk_image`.
+This way we can easily see whether an error occurred in `build_kernel` or `create_disk_image`.

 [`anyhow::Context`]: https://docs.rs/anyhow/1.0.33/anyhow/trait.Context.html